 Most degree programs in Bahrain will take between three to four years to complete, with subjects taught either in Arabic or English.
 Universities are segregated by gender, so men and women will study at different institutions.

-International students coming to study a degree in Bahrain will invariably live in accommodation provided to them by universities.
+International students going to study a degree in Bahrain will invariably live in accommodation provided by universities.

 Students in Bahrain normally live in shared two or three bedroom flats near their chosen university.

 The cost of living can be comparable to many western nations, if a little cheaper overall.

 Advice For Parents whose children may be looking to study in Bahrain.
 You can find complete information on costs, safety, security and tips on keeping in touch during their time away.How safe is Bahrain?

 Bahrain has traditionally been a very safe destination for travellers and international students, with a very low rate of crime.
 However, recent political unrest has caused problems in the Kingdom, meaning potential students should be aware of any upheaval prior to travelling.